Complexity of complexity and strings with maximal plain and prefix Kolmogorov complexity

 The game is infinite.
 Alice wins if at the end of the game (or, better to say, in the limit) there exists an enabled $s\in S$ such that

-Now we have (as usual) to explain two things: why Alice has a (computable) winning strategy in the game (with some assumptions on the parameters of the game) and why this implies Miller's theorem.
+Now we have to explain two things: why Alice has a (computable) winning strategy in the game (with some assumptions on the parameters of the game) and why this implies Miller's theorem.